Listen to the Brass Ensemble.Download (mp3)

 Big Band and Jazz Ensemble

 The Brooklyn College Big Band and Conservatory Jazz Ensemble are under the direction of pianist, composer, and Afro-Latin Jazz Orchestra bandleader Arturo O'Farrill.
 Students in both ensembles study the standard jazz repertory of such seminal figures as Mingus, Coltrane, Ellington, and Monk as well as works by Latin greats and original compositions.
 The Big Band plays dynamic programs, often including an eclectic mix of styles and compositions and featuring illustrious guest artists of diverse backgrounds such as multi-reed player Anat Cohen, alto saxophonist Rudresh Mahanthappa, and trumpet virtuoso Etienne Charles.
 The Jazz Ensemble emphasizes the skills necessary to the contemporary jazz musician, including technique, theory, oral instruction, philosophy of improvisation, and memorization.

-The Brooklyn College Wind Ensemble, under the direction of Jeff W. Ball, performs works from a wide assortment of styles and genres.
+The Brooklyn College Wind Ensemble, under the direction of Marianne Gythfeldt, performs works from a wide assortment of styles and genres.
 Repertoire consists of compositions written for contemporary concert band as well as orchestral transcriptions, Broadway compilations, and other popular music adapted for concert band.
-The ensemble normally performs four concerts a year and is open to all CUNY students.
+The ensemble normally performs several concerts a year and is open to all CUNY students.
 Besides being the studio ensemble for wind players, this ensemble provides solid training for band instrumentalists and music educators.

 The Brooklyn College Guitar Ensemble, directed by Lars Frandsen, performs a diverse repertory of contemporary works and transcriptions and/or arrangements from works spanning all periods of music.
 In addition to performing on standard range instruments, the ensemble's repertory is expanded through the ownership of a quartet of specially commissioned guitars with extended note compass, enabling the ensemble to perform repertoire that would otherwise be all but impossible.
 Several concerts have included the participation of select students from nearby James Madison High School, as well as other students, enabling the ensemble to perform repertory that calls for a significantly expanded ensemble.
 Each semester, the ensemble works with a composer-in-residence selected from the college's composition students.
 The Guitar Ensemble has premiered more than 15 new works since forming in 1997.
 The ensemble performs at many outside venues, including, most recently, at Yale University and the American Institute of Guitar.